banaminion55/Electrical-Outages-Analysis/README.md

 #### Bivariate Analysis:

 Pictured below is a box plot of the number of customers affected by the outage based on the cause category of the outage.
 For severe weather, system operability disruption, and equipment failure, there seem to be larger values for the number of customers affected overall.
+There are also many outliers in the number of customers affected.

 <iframe
   src="assets/Box_Plot.html"